 In addition to just looking nice, vines can also take on a practical role around your home.
-They can cover up blemishes on walls, add some green color to trees, or be used as a screen to cover fences or bare expanses of brick on your house or they could transform a plain arbor or pergola into a focal point of your garden.
-Plus, when it comes to choosing vines, you’ve got lots of choices, since different types of climbing vines can grow to anywhere from 5 feet all the way to 80 feet or even more (depending on climate and growing conditions).
+They can cover up blemishes on walls, add some green color to trees, or be used as a screen to cover fences or bare expanses of brick on your house.
+Or they could transform a plain arbor or pergola into a focal point of your garden.
+Plus, when it comes to choosing vines, you’ve got lots of choices, since different types of climbing vines can grow to anywhere from five feet all the way to 80 feet or even more (depending on climate and growing conditions).

 If you’re considering adding some vines to your garden this year, here’s a little more information you should find useful.

-Choosing a vine
+1. Choosing a Vine

 First off, you should know the four basic types of climbing vines available.
 Since they grow in different ways each can add different functionality to your garden.

-- Twiners or twining climbing vines.
+Twiners or twining climbing vines.
 These have flexible stems that can be twined or wrapped around a trellis or other support structure – even string.
 Some common examples of this type of vine are Morning Glories or Honeysuckle.

-- Tendril vines have leaves that reach out from the stem, grabbing onto a surface and attaching themselves to it.
+Tendril vines have leaves that reach out from the stem, grabbing onto a surface and attaching themselves to it.
 These are vines like sweet peas or clematis and they grow quite quickly so need horizontal support about every ½”, but they are easy to train and can give any structure (trellis, fence) a lush appearance.

-- Most types of climbing vines require very little maintenance and are easy to care for, although some flowering vines do need to be planted where they will get a fair amount of sun exposure (up to six hours a day) and lots of water.
+Most types of climbing vines require very little maintenance and are easy to care for, although some flowering vines do need to be planted where they will get a fair amount of sun exposure (up to six hours a day) and lots of water.

-- You can keep your ground cover from spreading into unwanted areas by laying down black plastic in areas you don’t want your vines to spread.
+You can keep your ground cover from spreading into unwanted areas by laying down black plastic in areas you don’t want your vines to spread.

-- Remember some types of vines do take a few years to get established.
+Remember some types of vines do take a few years to get established.